mattyschell/cscl-subaddress-matched/README.md

 Load as a table named MELISSA_GEOCODED_A.

-## 3. (optional) Add any records to subaddress_delete to force their replacement

- Sometimes we force replace existing subaddresses with the latest Melissa data.
-An example is older subaddresses without house numbers that can't be uniquely identified.
-We can replace all subaddresses on an address point by adding their sub_address_ids to subaddress_delete prior to running the next step.

-## 4. Feeling Lucky?
-Run steps
+## 3. Feeling Lucky?

-Run step 4 using run.bat
+Run non-optional parts of step 3 with run.bat.

-### 4a.
-Set up objects in a scratch database (Oracle, presently) schema
+### 3a.
+Set up work tables and objects

 ```
 sqlplus devschema/"iluvesri247"@devdb @src/sql/setup.sql
 ```

+## 3b. (optional) Add any records to subaddress_delete to force their replacement

+ Sometimes we force replacement of existing subaddresses with the latest Melissa data.
+A typical motivation is older subaddresses without house numbers that can't be uniquely identified.
+We can replace all subaddresses on an address point by adding their sub_address_ids to subaddress_delete prior to running the next step.

-### 4b.
-Insert relevant data into subaddress_src and melissa_geocoded_src
+### 3c.
+Insert relevant loaded data into subaddress_src and melissa_geocoded_src

 ```
 sqlplus devschema/"iluvesri247"@devdb @src/sql/insert_source.sql
 ```

-### 4c.
+### 3d.
 Populate the output tables

 ```
 sqlplus devschema/"iluvesri247"@devdb @run.sql